 Many other trees besides maples can be used for tapping and making syrup or even drinking sap.

 Birch, hickory, box elder, and black walnut are some of the more popular trees used for making syrup.
-Each has its own unique flavor and sugar content.
+Each has its unique flavor and sugar content.

 The sugar content difference is one of the biggest reasons why these trees other than maple aren’t popular for syrup making.
 Birch, for example, takes about 100 gallons of sap to make syrup.
-This is one of the main reasons it’s much more expensive than the average price of maple syrup.
-It’s also a bit more difficult to make.
+This fact is one of the main reasons it’s much more expensive than the average price of maple syrup.
+It’s also a bit more challenging to make.

 I’d recommend giving them a taste if you’ve never had them.
 You can find birch syrup for sale on the internet from farms in Alaska.
 The others are going to be a little trickier to find.